luizmanke/forgotify/projects/scrape-artists/README.md

-# Scrape Trigger
+# Scrape Artists

-Scrape Trigger is a project that aims to start the data collection process.
+Scrape Artists is a project that aims to collect artists' information.

 ## Topics